DXB - YYZ

 Filter your dealsChoose cabin class, free Wi-Fi and more.

-Flights Deals
+Flight Deals

 Expert advice

-Flights Deals
+Flight Deals

-Cheap Flights from Dubai to Toronto (DXB-YYZ)
+Cheap Flights from Dubai to Pearson Intl (DXB-YYZ)

-Here are some of the best deals found on KAYAK recently from the most popular airlines for round-trip flights from Dubai to Toronto that are departing in the next months.
+Here are some of the best deals found on KAYAK recently from the most popular airlines for round-trip flights from Dubai to Pearson Intl that are departing in the next months.
 While these flights were available on KAYAK in the last 72 hours, prices and availability are subject to change and deals may expire.

 Discover the best prices for you by selecting your travel dates on KAYAK.